habin-isa/grub-search/README.md

 - A user can enter FourSquare API credentials and a venue or category search
 - A list of venues matching that search are returned
 - The user can click on a venue to load a list of similar venues, and see the network of similar venues in a force graph
+- The graph will populate over time, on key down of space bar the render will stop

 ![alt text](/src/assets/project-preview.png 'Preview')